 Carmen: Fine, thank you very much!
 It is good to hear you!
 Thanks to be here with us.
 And then let us start from the beginning: who are you and what is your role at the Technical University of Berlin?
 For how long, for instance, have you been working there?

 Timo I am Timo – that is easy to answer.
-I am a professor at the Technical University in Berlin – as you have already said – and I am chairing the Civil Systems Engineer Department.
-And what we tried to achieve is really to teach civil engineer students again that buildings and other types of structures are complex systems that you need to understand and design from many different perspectives, include many different stakeholders.
+I am a professor at the Technical University of Berlin – as you have already said – and I am chairing the Civil Systems Engineer Department.

-In our research, we mainly try to find better design methods, engineering methods, engineering solutions – mainly digital – to support engineering work, in particular with the requirements and needs of civil engineering to solve the biggest problem that we have – climate change.
+In our research, we mainly try to find better design methods, engineering methods, and engineering solutions – primarily digital – to support engineering work, particularly with the requirements and needs of civil engineering to solve the biggest problem we have – climate change.

-Civil engineers need to mitigate the problems that we are already having because of climate change.
-But we also are one of the main contributors to CO2 in the world.
+Civil engineers need to mitigate the problems we already have because of climate change.
+But we also are one of the main contributors to CO2 globally.

-Carmen: And now, how all of these is linked to the Reincarnate project?
+Carmen: And now, how all of this is linked to the Reincarnate project?
 Can you explain the role you have, and you envision to play?

-Timo: For us – as the coordinator – First of all, it is very important strategically also that we coordinate the Reincarnate project, because it is really at the core of what we try to do.
+Timo: First, coordinating the Reincarnate project is also very important because it is really at the core of what we try to do.

-Reincarnate is about developing a set of innovations which will help all engineering stakeholders in the supply chain process of buildings to start making use of possibilities of the circular economy.
-Basically, they can be used for buildings and infrastructures.
-We focused mainly on buildings obviously, but can we use it longer, extending the life cycle.
-But if things get to the end of the life cycle, can we reuse it somewhere else?
+Reincarnate is about developing a set of innovations that will help all engineering stakeholders in the supply chain process of buildings to use the possibilities of the circular economy.
+They can be used for buildings and infrastructures.
+We focused mainly on buildings, but can we use them longer, extending the life cycle?
+But can we reuse it somewhere else if things get to the end of the life cycle?

-The construction industry is the biggest contributor to the waste in all industrial countries.
-But of course, we also need to just save the new material for them because it is very energy and resource efficient to produce these materials.
-That is why the project is very important and we are very glad that we can coordinate it.
-Because it fits right into the strategy that we have for the Department in our Teaching and Research for the next 10 or 15 years to come.
+The construction industry is the most significant contributor to the waste in all industrial countries.
+But of course, we need to save the new material for them because producing these materials is very energy and resource-inefficient.
+That is why the project is significant, and we are happy we can coordinate it because it fits right into our strategy for the Department of Teaching and Research for the next 10 and 15 years.

-The second question was more the role on the project.
-I guess we are the coordinator and that is an important role, but we should not be in the limelight.
-So, I think others would talk much more about their role.
-We will have a number of scientists – not me – working on the project in terms of understanding new non-destructive methods to understand the status of materials/products and so forth around buildings.
-And we will have scientists working on developing robotic solutions for the upgrade of building components.
+The second question was more about the role of the project.
+Being coordinators is essential, but we should not be in the limelight.
+So, others would talk much more about their role.
+We will have several scientists – not me – working on the project to understand new non-destructive methods to understand the status of materials/products around buildings.
+And we will have scientists developing robotic solutions to upgrade building components.

 Carmen: All right, so getting inside of the project, what are the expected results and outcomes that Reincarnate wants to achieve?

 Timo: That is a big question.
-From our perspective of TUB Berlin, what we want is to push the boundaries of the proven evidence based scientific understanding of how you can implement circular solutions supported by advanced technologies.
+From our perspective of TUBerlin, we want to push the boundaries of the proven-based scientific understanding of how you can implement circular solutions supported by advanced technologies.

-Our goal really on the project is to provide evidence based on demonstrations from our case studies.
+Our goal in the project is to provide evidence-based on demonstrations from our case studies.
 We have a lot of case studies on the project.
-They really show if you approach the design and engineering project in that kind of way – using this type of tools that we are all going to develop together on Reincarnate – then you can really leverage the potential of reusing and extending life cycles.
+They really show that if you approach the design and engineering project in that way – using this type of tools that we will all develop together on Reincarnate – then you can really leverage the potential of reusing and extending life cycles.

 Carmen: Nice, and what are the main actions, activities – that you are working in the project – that you feel and are more excited about?